pdffiller/pdffiller-nodejs-api-client/README.md

  ```

 ## Callback support
 Methods provide not only Promise api, you can use callbacks if you want.
-You can pass callback function to all methods in last position:
+You can pass callback function to all methods as last argument, in this case methods dont return a Promise:
 ```
 PDFfiller.templates.create({
     file: fs.createReadStream('./file.pdf'),